 - Mixed methods

-This first module focuses on the relationships between strategy formulation, organisational structure and application of IT and information systems.
+This first module focuses on the relationships between strategy formulation, organizational structure and application of IT and information systems.
 The following topics are covered:

-- business strategy, management and design of organisations and the influence of IT;
+- business strategy, management and design of organizations and the influence of IT;

 - alignment between the IT domain and the business domain;

-- adapting IT developments to a specific organisational setting (e.g., your company).
+- adapting IT developments to a specific organizational setting (e.g., your company).

 This module is devoted to the latest IT trends and developments.
-You learn what to expect from IT for networking within and between organisations.
+You learn what to expect from IT for networking within and between organizations.
 The following topics are discussed:

-- Hardware and network technologies to support inter-organisational systems;
+- Hardware and network technologies to support inter-organizational systems;

 - Databases and inter-operability;